 Sagres is the most south-western point in the Algarve and for centuries even believed to be the most western part of the world.
 This tranquil town that offers stunning views is relatively untouched by tourism.
 It is surrounded by beautiful beaches that are especially popular among surfers and tourists with campervans.
-Not a fan of camping, then stay in the five star Martinhal Sagres Beach Hotel, one of the best in the Algarve.
-The main attraction is the fortress and the school of navigation that was built by Prince Henry the Navigator in the Age of Discoveries.
+Not a fan of camping?
+Then stay in the five star Martinhal Sagres Beach Hotel, one of the best in the Algarve.
+The main attraction is the fortress and the school of navigation that was built by Henry the Navigator in the Age of Discoveries.
 Find out all the secret tips on Sagres.

 Sagres – Highlights

 • Cape of St. Vincent

 • Unspoiled west coast